astrotars/stream-flutter/README.md

 This is a straightforward Flutter widget, which uses a `TextEditingController` to track a user's input and uses a `MaterialButton` to trigger the post.

-Now let's look at the implementation of `_postMessage` which is how we post the message to Stream:
+Now let's look at the implementation of `_postMessage` which is how we create the [activity](https://getstream.io/docs/#adding-activities), with our message, in Stream:

 ```dart
 // mobile/lib/new_activity.dart:22